gunnicom/SuiteDAV/README.md

 		}
 - Run "composer update" to download SabreDAV http://sabre.io/

-- Copy the custom/DAVServer files into <SuiteCRM>/custom/DAVServer folder.
+- Copy the custom/DAVServer files from the this repository into <SuiteCRM>/custom/DAVServer folder.
   (Create the DAVServer folder if it does not exist)